 Maybe it was time for a mini border drama?

 Before traveling to Kenya you apply for a visa using eVisa.
-After the Consulate approves your visa and you download it and print the details, including a receipt for payment.
+After the Kenyan Consulate approves your visa, you download it and print the details, including a receipt for payment.
 Thinking I followed the instructions and did everything required, I was horrified when we reached the border and the Kenyan immigration officer said my paperwork was incomplete.
 The officer frowned and disappeared behind the glass window with my passport in hand.
 After a silent scream, I waited pondering my fate.

 Everyone else had already passed through Kenyan immigration.
 They watched the situation play out eager to escape the scorching sun and get to our hotel in Nairobi.
 After waiting for 20 minutes in 100+ degree heat, the border agent returned, stamped a Kenyan visa in my passport, and shoved it through the glass opening.
 I heaved a sigh of relief, grabbed my passport, and walked away quickly!

 As we worked our way through heavy Nairobi traffic our guide missed a turnoff and made an illegal U-turn to get back on the right road.
-The Kenyan police stopped him but he skilfully sweet talked his way out of a fine.
+The Kenyan police stopped him but he skillfully sweet talked his way out of a fine.
 We arrived mid-afternoon and checked into our hotel – Sentrim Boulevard – near the heart of Nairobi.

 There wasn’t much time to explore Nairobi since we were departing early the next morning for the Maasai Mara.
 Our guide cautioned us about night excursions.
 Nairobi is dangerous – especially for tourists and pedestrians.
 After terrorist attacks at Jomo Kenyatta International Airport and Kenyan shopping malls people were on alert.

-A quiet dinner and retiring early in a comfortable bed were satisfying to me – no need for more excitement or adventure.
+A quiet dinner and retiring early and sleeping in a comfortable bed were satisfying to me – no need for more excitement or adventure.
 Not bothered by terrorist reports, I planned to visit Nairobi on the way back to South Africa, after the safari was over.
 There would be more time to explore the city then without being rushed.

 Nairobi is known for its shopping and open air Maasai Market with beautiful hand-crafted African goods including jewelry, clothing, wood carvings, and incredible bead work.
 Maasai women sell their beaded jewelry throughout the city.
 Fierce businesswomen, they don’t take no for an answer.
 I bought several cuff bracelets in traditional red, yellow, and blue Maasai colors.
 They’re unique, cherished possessions.

 Nairobi is one of Africa’s most politically and financially important cities.
 The word “Nairobi” comes from the Maasai phrase “Enkare Nyorobi” meaning “the place of cool waters”.
 At one time under the British East Africa protectorate, Nairobi’s land was a swamp inhabited by the Maasai.
-Later the British built a railroad connecting East African cities, opening the area to trade, and encouraging settlements.
+Later, the British built a railroad connecting East African cities, opening the area to trade, and encouraging settlements.

 With a population of three million Nairobi is the largest city in East Africa.
 It’s home to the United Nations African Office and the United Nations Environment Programme (UNEP).
 The UNEP “sets the global environmental agenda, promotes sustainable environmental development within the UN system, and serves as an advocate for the global environment”.